 Plus, if you hold a IHG® Rewards Club Premier Credit Card or IHG® Rewards Club Traveler Credit Card, you get every 4th award night free.
 That means you can book a four-night stay for 210,000 IHG points.

 In case you're short on IHG points, you can buy IHG points at one cent each without a promotion.
 Or, you can top off your account by transferring Chase Ultimate Rewards points to IHG.
-Conversely, you can currently earn a massive 140,000-point signup bonus by signing up for the IHG Rewards Premier Card.
+Conversely, you can currently earn a massive signup bonus of 125,000 bonus points plus a Reward Night by signing up for the IHG Rewards Premier Card.

 - Enjoy a Reward Night after each account anniversary year at eligible IHG hotels worldwide.
 Plus, enjoy a reward night when you redeem points for any stay of 4 or more nights